Internet in Indonesia: Usage

 Based on OpenSignal in November 2016, there were only 58.8% of internet users in Indonesia who received 4G LTE signal, and received only HSPA+ signal or lower the rest of the time, ranking Indonesia 51st in the world.
-The download speed using 4G LTE in Indonesia was only an average of 8.79Mbit/s (ranked 74th in the world).
+The download speed using 4G LTE in Indonesia was only an average of 8.79 Mbit/s (ranked 74th in the world).

 Based on the Indonesia Internet Service Providers Association, in mid-2016, there were 132.7 million internet users, representing more than half of the Indonesian population.
 Only 3% of users are 50 years old or over, but surprisingly 100% in the 10–14 age bracket.
 Users on the island of Java dominated (65%), followed by Sumatra with 15.7 million users.
 Almost 90% of users were employees and students.
 Almost all of the users knew about e-commerce, but only 10.4 million users used the internet for transactions.
 Almost 70% of the users used their mobile phones for access.

 According to eMarketer in 2014, Indonesia had 83.7 million users (in sixth place behind Japan), but Indonesia was predicted to surpass Japan in 2017, due to the slower growth rate in Japan compared to Indonesia.

 According to Akamai Technologies, Indonesia, with nine connections to undersea cables, had in Q1 2014 an average Internet connection speed of 2.4 Mbit/s, which was an increase of 55% from the previous year.
 Just 6.6% of homes had access to 4 Mbit/s or higher speed connections.
-However, in Q4 2014, the average internet connection speed was 1.9Mbit/s or dropped about 50% from Q3 2014 with 3.7Mbit/s.
+However, in Q4 2014, the average internet connection speed was 1.9 Mbit/s or dropped about 50% from Q3 2014 with 3.7 Mbit/s.

 Based on the Indonesia Internet Service Providers Association, in Q4 2013, there were 71.19 million Internet users in Indonesia or about 28% of Indonesia's population.
 According to Cisco's Visual Networking Index, in 2013, Indonesia had the world's second-fastest growth of IP traffic and has become an "Internet of Everything" country.

-Based on Communication Ministry data, at the end of June 2011, there were 45 million Internet users in Indonesia, of which 64% or 28 million users are between the ages of 15 to 19.
+Based on Communication Ministry data, at the end of June 2011, there were 45 million Internet users in Indonesia, of which 64% or 28 million users are between the ages of 15 and 19.